dotnet/performance/src/benchmarks/micro/README.md

 ## Categories

 Every benchmark should belong to either CoreCLR, CoreFX or ThirdParty library.
-It allows us for proper filtering for CI runs:
+It allows for proper filtering for CI runs:

 * CoreCLR - benchmarks belonging to this category are executed for CoreCLR CI jobs
 * CoreFX - benchmarks belonging to this category are executed for CoreFX CI jobs
 * ThirdParty - benchmarks belonging to this category are not going to be executed as part of our daily CI runs.
-We are going to run them before every .NET Framework release to make sure we don't regress any of the most popular 3rd party libraries.
+We are going to run them periodically to make sure we don't regress any of the most popular 3rd party libraries.

 Adding given type/method to particular category requires using a `[BenchmarkCategory]` attribute: